damiancipolat/node_swagger/README.md

 node app.js
 ```

-To change the swagger file go to: /express_swagger/swagger.yml
+To change the swagger file go to: /express_swagger/swagger.yml, to see the doc enter: **http://127.0.0.1/doc**